Naale program

 Naale Elite Academy (נעל״ה) is an international program jointly funded by the Israeli Ministry of Education and the Jewish Agency.
-It enables Jewish teenagers from the diaspora to study and complete their high school education in Israel for free, and encourages them to immigrate to Israel or the occupied territories after the program.
+It enables Jewish teenagers from the diaspora to study and complete their high school education in Israel for free, and encourages them to immigrate to Israel.

 History

 The program was run in pilot mode until 2000, after which it was expanded to other countries and took on its current form.